Tsuzuki's latest nightmare about Muraki sparks worry about Anna into the Shinigami.

 “No!”
 Tsuzuki cried.
 “Let my Anna-chan go!
 I beg of you!”

 “No!
 Stop it!” he cried.
-“Nooooo!”
+“No!”
 The doctor plunged the knife deep into her chest as if he was raping her.
-Her blood soaked her kimono.
-Tsuzuki watched on powerless.
-He felt like dying inside.
-The Shinigami trembled and grabbed onto himself.
-The tears began to form in his eyes.
+Tsuzuki watched on powerless as her blood soaked her kimono.
+The shinigami trembled and grabbed onto himself.
+The tears began to form in his eyes as he felt like dying inside.

-“Anna-chan…” he whimpered out.
-An enraged Muraki made his way to his prize.]
+“Anna-chan…” he whimpered.
+An enraged Muraki made his way to his prize.

-Tsuzuki awoke with an icy sweat.
-He looked around as he panted hard.
-Watari, Hisoka, and 003 were sound asleep in their futons.
-Tsuzuki trembled. “/Anna-chan,/” thought.
-The Shinigami leapt out of his futon and hurried out to the renter house’s back porch.
+Tsuzuki awoke with an icy sweat and looked around as he panted hard.
+Watari, Hisoka, and 003 were sound asleep in their futons. /Anna-chan…/, Tsuzuki thought as he trembled.
+The shinigami leapt out of his futon and hurried out to the renter house’s back porch.
 He pulled out his cell phone and dialed her number.
 The other line rang.

-“Come on,” Tsuzuki mumbled.
-“Pick up!
-Pick up!”
-His heart pounded against his chest.
-He tried not to think of the worst.
+“Come on, pick up!”
+Tsuzuki mumbled.
+His heart pounded against his chest as he tried not to think of the worst.

 “Hello?”
 Anna said on the other line.
 Tsuzuki breathed out in relief.